AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 ## Edit images {#editing-images}

-The editing tools in the AEM Assets interface let you perform small editing jobs on image assets.
+The editing tools in the [!DNL Experience Manager] Assets interface let you perform small editing jobs on image assets.
 You can crop, rotate, flip, and perform other editing jobs on images.
 You can also add image maps to assets.

 Image editing is supported for files that have the following formats: